 Spinal stenosis is a narrowing of the spinal canal or neural passageways (foramina) that can put pressure on the nerves in the spinal cord.
 Stenosis, which means “choking” in Greek, is a gradual result of aging and wear and tear on the spine.
+Spinal stenosis may affect any part of the spine.

 The most common symptom of lumbar spinal stenosis is a burning pain that starts in the buttocks and radiates down the leg (sciatica) and increases while walking.
 Relief is felt almost immediately by leaning forward and/or sitting down.
 The severity and duration of the symptoms can fluctuate, but will become progressively worse over time ultimately causing pain to the foot as well.
 For many people, the pain can become debilitating and greatly diminish the ability to perform simple activities.
 Tingling, weakness or numbness that radiates from the lower back to the buttocks and legs is also common.